OWASP Top 10 and Snort Rule Creation

 B. Path Traversal / Local File Inclusion / Remote File Inclusion

-I will be throwing these three common examples together.
+I will be combining these three common examples.

-These examples can be seen as outside the scope that an application should have—in this case, outside of what DVWA should have access to read and execute.
+These examples can be seen as outside the scope of an application—in this case, outside what DVWA should have access to read and execute.

 I usually see path traversal and LFI as the same.
-Path traversal’s unique trait is that it uses dots and slashes (“../../” ) to move through directories, while LFI can use just the relative or absolute path.
+Path traversal’s unique trait is that it uses dots and slashes (“../../”) to move through directories, whereas LFI can use either a relative or an absolute path.
 However, it can also use dots and slashes.
 Both can read files and execute malicious scripts, executables, or backdoors.

 Below is an example of a path traversal vulnerability.
-In this case, it is reading and returning a file clearly out of the scope of the DVWA server.
+In this case, it is reading and returning a file, which is clearly out of scope for the DVWA server.

 Below is an example of a Local file inclusion.
 We can see that the dots and slashes were unnecessary and that we could instead use the absolute path.